Martial Arts / Karate Do / Health

 - As I mentioned previously, "I saw a kick coming but was unable to raise my arm to block it".
-Translation: there was no
+Translation: there were no

-- Okay so I have modified my gymnasium workouts to (try to) compensate for not being able to come up with more energy in an emergency.
+- Okay so I have modified my gym workouts to (try to) compensate for not being able to come up with more energy in an emergency.

 - Using my usual lifting weight, I attempted to replace "3 sets of 10 reps" with "1 set of 30 reps".
 This is harder than it sounds and I invite everyone to give it a try.

 - In my case I was able to only do "1 set of 22" on the first

 "1 set of thirty" after 7-10 days.

 - Many times I have been able to do "1 set of 36 reps" but occasionally am able to do "1 set of 40 reps".
 Time to slightly